villjulian/isToric/README.md

 # isToric

-This repo contains a SAGE implementation for the algorithm presented in .....
+This repo contains a SAGE implementation for the algorithm presented in [this paper](https://arxiv.org/abs/2408.14323).
 Everything is contained in the file isToric.sage, the other files contain examples.
 In the case of .sage files they can be loaded or copied into a SAGE session.
+Part of this code is based on code from [this paper](https://arxiv.org/abs/2309.10741).

 The purpose of the algorithm is to decide if a given variety can be made toric by a linear change of coordinates.